Bin Weevils: Gameplay

-Players could adopt a virtual pet called a "Bin Pet."
+Players with a premium membership could adopt a virtual pet called a "Bin Pet".
 A Bin Pet had its own unique profile and items.
-Players had the ability to feed their Bin Pet and engage it in various tricks and minigames.
 Care for the Bin Pet involved feeding and training it to perform tricks such as juggling, fetching, spinning, waving, and jumping.
 Players could also teach their Bin Pet to climb onto their avatar, allowing it to explore the game world alongside them or ride on their back.
-They could also teach their Bin Pet to copy their own actions.
-Interaction with other Bin Pets enhanced the fitness and endurance attributes of a Bin Pet.
-Additionally, Bin Pets could acquire skills and mimic the actions of other Bin Pets.
+Interacting with other Bin Pets enhanced a Bin Pet's fitness and endurance.
+Additionally, Bin Pets could acquire skills and mimic other Bin Pets, including gestures such as waving, jumping, and juggling.
 A well-trained Bin Pet demonstrated its abilities and tricks at a higher speed.
 Each trick and skill associated with the Bin Pet was characterised by distinct levels, progress indicators, star ratings, and various juggling training pathways.
 Players could access over 30 commands for their Bin Pets, along with multiple training routes that offered hundreds of juggling levels to unlock, including professional and elite tiers.
 The Bin Pet profile served as a hub for players to monitor their pet's nutrition, vitality, fitness, and endurance metrics.
-At Bin Pet Paradise, PetStyle was the location where players could give their Bin Pet a fresh look by altering its colours or purchasing outfits to style it up in the Pet Photo Studio, where they could snap photos for its profile picture.
-Non-paying players had the option to preview the pet experience and care for a virtual pet for a duration of 24 hours, a feature known as "Pet For A Day".
+Non-paying players had the option to select and care for a virtual pet for 24 hours, a feature known as "Pet For A Day".